klaarnut/user-docs/en/website-menu.md

 ## Add New Menu

-1. In Content editor, click "Menu" on floating menu, and select **Menu**.
+1. In Content editor, click "Menu" on floating menu.

   ![image](images/website_menu/Menu_01_add_new_menu.png)